twbs/bootstrap/README.md

 Runs the recess compiler to rebuild the `/less` files and compiles the docs pages.
 Requires recess and uglify-js. <a href="http://twitter.github.com/bootstrap/less.html#compiling">Read more in our docs &raquo;</a>

 + **test** - `make test`
-Runs jshint and qunit tests headlessly in [phatomjs] (http://code.google.com/p/phantomjs/) (used for ci).
+Runs jshint and qunit tests headlessly in [phantomjs] (http://code.google.com/p/phantomjs/) (used for ci).
 Depends on having phantomjs installed.

 + **watch** - `make watch`
 This is a convenience method for watching just Less files and automatically building them whenever you save.
 Requires the Watchr gem.